|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

 related to Native American ancestors.
 Although DNA matches cannot prove tribal ancestry for official purposes,

 testing can provide genetic clues to your origins to help locate documentation of descent from an enrolled ancestor

 (required for membership by most tribal organizations).

-about how the information in DNA Tribes® results can be interpreted and applied, or for more information about
+information in DNA Tribes® results can be interpreted and applied, or for more information about private group